JIE-1350/ISpy/README.md

   + Restart the app.

 ### Problem #3
-  Cannot generate an analysis for a data file.
+  Cannot generate an insight for a data file.

 Cause:
-  + The analysis is already existed for this data file.
+  + The insight is already existed for this data file.

 Solution:
-  + Delete the current analysis.
+  + Delete the current insight.
   + Generate it again.

 ### Problem #4